youcef0districts/TEST/White paper Markdown.md

  To create this world, the Districts development team recruited the services of two innovative technologies, the blockchain, and Virtual Reality - each disruptive in its own right.
 Project Districts leverages the core efficiencies of these two pioneers of 21st-century innovation, to create an immersive virtual ecosystem, complete with virtualized real-life entities existing in a real-time interactive environment.
 This synergistic manipulation of the Blockchain and Virtual reality is an industry first, more importantly, however, it is one that allows us to integrate a diverse range of functionalities into the Districts 3D world.

  Ultimately, Project Districts will be a thoroughly robust ecosystem where productivity, recreation, and innovation come to roost, much similar to the real world, only this time without its associated complexities.
-Our goal is to be the worldʼs first ubiquitous interface for propagating traditional and ethereal experiences to both the everyday internet user and the tech-savvy geek.
+Our goal is to be the worldʼs first ubiquitous interface for propagating traditional and ethereal experiences to both the everyday Internet user and the tech-savvy geek.

 ##  **Escalating Virtual and Augmented Reality to new levels**